-However more recently, Parliament has created a number of rules which allow a failure of the accused to answer questions to be adduced as evidence of showing his guilt.
-These circumstances include the accused remaining silent on being questioned by the police, or not accounting for a certain object in his possession, or for his presence at a particular place.
+However, Parliament has created a number of rules which allow an accused’s failure to answer questions to be used as evidence of showing his guilt, effectively diminishing this right to remain silent.
+These circumstances include remaining silent on being questioned by the police; not accounting for a certain object in his possession; or not accounting for his presence at a particular place.

 Failure to testify